ViviQian/ModelArts_AI_market/model_instructions.md

 ## Highlights
-This section needs to provide the highlight of this model.
+This section needs to provide the highlights of the model.
 You could describe **effectiveness and efficiency** or other advantages.
 ```
 Markdown supports both ordered and unordered lists.
 Unordered lists are marked with *, +, -.